GuruSR/SmallRTC/README.md

 **nextMinuteWake(bool Enabled = true):**  This should be in your `deepSleep()` function just in front of `esp_deep_sleep_start()`.
 This functions offers a False (optional) that will not wake the watch up on the next minute, for those who wish to only enable buttons to wake.

-**atMinuteWake(uint8_t Minute, uint8_t Hour, uint8_t DayOfWeek, bool Enabled = true):**  Use this instead of `nextMinuteWake`, as this will make the RTC wake up when the Minute data element matches the Minute you give it.
+*2.0*:  **atMinuteWake(uint8_t Minute, uint8_t Hour, uint8_t DayOfWeek, bool Enabled = true):**\
+*2.2*:  **atMinuteWake(uint8_t Minute, bool Enabled = true):**
+Use this instead of `nextMinuteWake`, as this will make the RTC wake up when the Minute data element matches the Minute you give it.
 Just like `nextMinuteWake` it can use False (optional) here to also stop the wake up from happening.
 For compatability with the DS3231, the Hour and DayofWeek (1 to 7 range) are needed in order for the atMinuteWake to work with that RTC.

 **uint8_t temperature():** Imported from WatchyRTC for compatibility.